NetApp/trident/README.md

 remain in pending state.

 ### SolidFire Preparation
+For Kubernetes 1.7 or greater, CHAP authentication can be used instead of volume Access Groups and requires no preparation.
+To enable this, you must set UseCHAP to true in the backend configuration.
+Trident will then dynamically create a Kubernetes secret that contains the required CHAP settings.
+This secret is created in the namespace of the PVC and is referenced from the PV.

-For SolidFire backends, Trident assigns the volumes it provisions to the Access Group(s) specified in the backend configuration file (see [SolidFire Configurations](#solidfire-configurations) for further details).
+For SolidFire backends not using CHAP authentation, Trident assigns the volumes it provisions to the Access Group(s) specified in the backend configuration file (see [SolidFire Configurations](#solidfire-configurations) for further details).
 These Groups must be created **before** creating volumes on the backend and must include the IQNs of all the hosts in the Kubernetes cluster that will mount Trident volumes.

 Each Access Group allows a maximum of 64 initiators and one can specify up to 4 Access Group IDs in a backend configuration file, thereby allowing a volume to